Teaching Degree Programs in Raleigh

 Bachelor of Arts in Elementary Education

 This bachelor's degree program includes classes in instructional technology, educational psychology, human growth and development, diversity, teaching children with special needs, instructional planning and assessment of learning.
-Other courses may include children's literature and classroom management.
-Students complete 21 credits in their academic concentration as well as various courses related to teaching specific subjects, including physical education, social studies, language arts, reading and mathematics.
+Other courses may include children's literature and speech communication.
+Students complete 18-25 credits in their academic concentration as well as various courses related to teaching specific subjects, including physical education, social studies, language arts, reading and mathematics.

 Master of School Administration